Image from www.Breastfeeding.com with permission

 While you are enjoying the changes that your body is making during this very special time, or if you are inducing lactation without the advantage of a pregnancy, you may be curious about how much your breasts are changing, or looking for signs that they are getting ready to produce milk.
 You will find a gallery of images on Breast Visual Signs for Re-Lactation that will help you to monitor the changes of the pigment of your nipples and areolae, and changes in the blood vessels in your breasts.

 Sometimes your breasts are engorged and you need to reduce the pressure, or your baby is ill and you are separated from him or her.
 You can relieve your discomfort or you can produce your milk and place it in a bottle to be taken to your infant by using Manual Expression of Your Breasts.
+Now includes new videos of Manual Expression techniques.

 Many women (and some men) undertake the induction of lactation without the benefit of a recent pregnancy to prepare their breasts for producing milk.
 This is done for several reasons, including so they can breastfeed an adopted infant.
 It can be done, and it is often done.
 By looking under our Re-Lactation section, you can learn how you can do it.